DimEnsae/WordGenerator/README.md

 ### Datasets

-The 'data' folder contains several toy sets including:
+The `data` folder contains several toy sets including:
 - English, French, Spanish and Hungarian dictionaries
 - List of pokemon names in French and in English (generation 1 to 4)
 - Moby Dick novel